 If your contracting processes are managed on paper, using local spreadsheets or via unstructured electronic documents, you should use the template to identify those data sources, too.

 Once complete, you can:

-To make this step easier we provide templates to list the data elements within your data sources, and map them to either:
+To make the mapping easier we provide templates to list the data elements within your data sources, and map them to either:

-You can complete this step in parts.
+You can complete the mapping in parts.
 For example, you might choose to split your mapping by any of the following:

 data source (e-procurement system, contract management system, financial management information system, etc.)